How to Select Visible Cells in Excel (5 Quick Tricks)

 VBA code to select visible cells in Excel

-Stick to the following video to understand the remaining process.
+Watch the following video to understand the rest of the process.

-How to Select Visible Cells to Enter Formula in Excel
+How to Select Visible Cells to Enter a Formula

 In this section, we will explore how to select only the visible cells to enter formulas in Excel, even if cells, rows, or columns have been hidden by applying a filter or collapsing an outline.